MayJuun/mayjuun-website/content/blog/3-first-fhir-flutter-app.md

     type: R4Types.patient,
   );
   var response = await newRequest.request(resource: newPatient);
+  response.fold(
-  response.fold((l) {
+    (l) {
       Get.snackbar('Failure', '${l.errorMessage()}',
           snackPosition: SnackPosition.BOTTOM);
       print(l.errorMessage());
     },
     (r) => Get.rawSnackbar(
         title: 'Success',
         message: 'Patient ${(r as Patient).name[0].given[0]}'
-              ' ${(r as Patient).name[0].family} created'));
+            ' ${(r as Patient).name[0].family} created'),
+  );
 }
 ```

 The next step is to create the request.
 This is a little more complicated (for our purposes) because it requires multiple values.
 (P.S.
 You can create a request for dstu2, stu3, r4 or r5 versions of fhir but simply using that instead of the r4 you see in the code here).
 We are creating a new patient, so we're going to be making a CreateRequest.
 There are lots of different types of interactions you can make with a FHIR server, most are [demonstrated here](https://pub.dev/packages/fhir_at_rest).
 To make the request, you must have the base url, and the resourceType that you're going to be creating.
 You then call the request method (which is the same for all requests in this package), except that for this one you will also pass it the new patient you've created.
 If successful, you will receive back the patient that has been uploaded (along with a new id), if not, you will get an error message (and either way this will be displayed in a snackbar).
-The way this happens is using the ```Dartz``` package, which allows more functional programming, something I'm nowhere near an expert on and is way outside the scope of what we're doing.
-We then fold (select the actions we want) if there's an error ```(l)``` or if it's a success ```(r)```.
+The way this happens is using the `Dartz` package, which allows more functional programming, something I'm nowhere near an expert on and is way outside the scope of what we're doing.
+We then fold (select the actions we want) if there's an error `(l)` or if it's a success `(r)`.
 We print out the error in a snackbar (using Get - it makes life so much easier), or the patient's name from the returned patient object (one more visible way to show it performed correctly).
 As long as it's successful, you can now go and look at it.

 ## HapiSearch